glacials/whatsinstandard/README.md

 Pull requests are welcome.
 If you have a change specific to an upcoming set release, pull request that branch directly.
 Otherwise use `master`.

+## Attributions

+Thanks to:

+* BaconCatBug and skibulk for SVG set images

 [0]: http://whatsinstandard.com/
 [1]: http://www.wizards.com/magic/magazine/article.aspx?x=judge/resources/sfrstandard